Home » How to Help » Small Grants for Local Conservation

 We are particularly interested in events in the following locations:

-• Conservation Organization Field Sites: Provide support for an LCN member organization to hold World Lemur Festival events near their field sites.
-Organizations can apply directly, or an individual applicant can apply as a part of the organization that will be holding the event.
+• Conservation Organization Field Sites: Support for an applicant who is an LCN member organization to hold World Lemur Festival events near their field sites.

 • Schools in Antananarivo or other cities in Madagascar: Event with one or more schools.
 You will select the schools and arrange with school administrators.